Made in Space / NASA

 Rolled solar arrays will extend outward from the spacecraft affixed to the end of each beam as they grow from the 3D-printing process.

-In the end, the 3D-printed solar arrays will be able to generate up to 5x more power than traditional solar panels on a similarly sized spacecraft.
+In the end, the 3D-printed solar arrays will be able to generate up to five times more power than traditional solar panels on a similarly sized spacecraft.

 Through a private-public partnership with NASA, Made In Space Inc. will demonstrate the ability of a small spacecraft, called OSAM-2 (On-Orbit Servicing, Manufacturing and Assembly), to manufacture and assemble spacecraft components in low-Earth orbit.